apachecn/fastai-ml-dl-notes-zh/zh/dl9.md

 ![](../img/1_QCo0wOgJKXDBYNlmE7zUmA.png)

-<figcaption class="imageCaption" style="width: 301.205%; left: -201.205%;">From left (1x1, 2x2, 4x4 grids of anchor boxes).
-Notice that some of the anchor box is bigger than the original image.</figcaption>
+From left (1x1, 2x2, 4x4 grids of anchor boxes).
+Notice that some of the anchor box is bigger than the original image.